Electoral system of Germany: Principles governing the law of elections

-According to Article 38, §1 of the German constitution, “the delegates of the German Parliament (Bundestag) [...] are elected in a general, direct, free, equal and secret vote.”
+According to Article 38, §1 of the German constitution, "the delegates of the German Parliament (Bundestag) [...] are elected in a general, direct, free, equal and secret vote."

-These five principles of suffrage are fundamental rights: Any violation of the law can be brought up to the Federal Constitutional Court of Germany in form of a constitutional complaint.
+These five principles of suffrage are fundamental rights: Any violation of the law can be brought up to the Federal Constitutional Court of Germany in the form of a constitutional complaint.

-An election is general, if basically every citizen can take part in it: there are no restrictions such as in terms of income, sex, health or any other arbitrary distinctions.
+An election is general if basically every citizen can take part: no restrictions in terms of income, sex, health, or any other arbitrary distinctions.
 But according to the jurisdiction of the Federal Constitutional Court, the prescription of a minimum voting age is compatible with the commonalty of the election.

-The exclusion from the active right to vote is also – within narrow limitations – consistent with the Basic Constitutional Law.
+The exclusion from the active right to vote is also—within narrow limitations—consistent with the Basic Constitutional Law.
 The exclusion of the passive right to vote is governed by somewhat less strict regulations.

-The right to vote is in principle reserved for German citizens and the so-called “status Germans” who are refugees and expelled persons of German descent that settled in Germany.
+The right to vote is in principle reserved for German citizens and the so-called "status Germans," who are refugees and expelled persons of German descent that settled in Germany.
 The introduction of a right to vote for foreigners would require an alteration of §20 of the constitution.

-An election is immediate if the voters will determines the result directly.
+An election is immediate if the voters' will determines the result directly.
 The process of an election based on lists compiled by the political parties is, however, compatible with the principle of an immediate election.

 An election is considered free if the government does not compel the people's voting decision in terms of content.
-According to the Federal Constitutional Court's dispensation of justice the principle of a free ballot would not be harmed if a compulsory vote was introduced by the Federal Electoral Law.
+According to the Federal Constitutional Court's dispensation of justice, the principle of a free ballot would not be harmed if a compulsory vote was introduced by the Federal Electoral Law.
 Electoral advertising at government expense would, however, be incompatible with this principle of electoral law.
 However, the Federal Government (made up of different political parties) is allowed to conduct public relations if its neutrality is strictly preserved.

 Elections are confidential if the voter's decision is not known to anybody else.
 The German Parliament's voting law even states that no elector is allowed to announce his decision in the polling station.
 Postal voting is problematic because the secrecy of the ballot is not guaranteed; it has therefore to be taken as an exceptional case.
 Since the election's more important basic principle of universal suffrage would otherwise be violated, postal votes are admissible.